corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 Registration means the query is stored on sandbox creation time and can be executed later on.

-Vault named queries need to be part of a contract CPK (Corda Package).
+Vault named queries need to be part of a contract CPK.
 The contract CPK needs to be uploaded in order for a vault named query to be installed.

 To create and register a query the `net.corda.v5.ledger.utxo.query.VaultNamedQueryFactory` interface must be implemented.